wAuner/destiny_awaits/README.md

 The branches will then be pushed to github and there a pull request is opened and then they will be merged into master if everything is ok.
 Do not merge locally and then push master.
 Naming convention for branches: **[name]_[task]**

+**IMPORTANT:** :exclamation: :exclamation: :exclamation: Every function or method must have a meaningful docstring which describes its purpose, arguments including argmuent type and the return value. :exclamation: :exclamation: :exclamation:

 **Workflow**: